Our verdict

 Durability is just average

-A fitness buff says that the Free Metcon 5 feels "super durable."
-He doesn't worry about wear and tear even if he uses this shoe daily for workouts and other stuff.
+The Free Metcon 5 feels super durable and it seems like we don't have to worry about wear and tear even if we use this shoe daily for workouts and other stuff.

 nike-free-metcon-5-outsole.JPG

-Having put the shoe through a series of tests, are cannot wholeheartedly confirm that it is a highly durable one.
+However, having put the shoe through a series of tests, we cannot wholeheartedly confirm that it is a highly durable one.
 However, if you only use it several times a week at the gym and avoid highly abrasive exercises like rope climbs, the Free Metcon 5 should last a good while.

-First, we checked how wear resistant the upper is by applying a Dremel to its toebox for 12 seconds.
-The good news is that it did not end up with a through hole, but on the downside, it did receive notably more damage than the Reebok Nano X3.
+First, we checked how wear-resistant the upper is by applying a Dremel to its toebox for 12 seconds.
+The good news is that it did not end up with a hole, but on the downside, it did receive notably more damage than the Reebok Nano X3.

 nike-free-metcon-5-vs-reebok-nano-x3-dremel-durability-test.jpg